LaurentOngaro/UEVaultManager/README.md

 or [create an issue on GitHub](https://github.com/LaurentOngaro/UEVaultManager/issues/new/choose), so we can fix it!

-**Note:** UEVaultManager is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. PowerShell)
+**Note:** UEVaultManager is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. a Linux terminal, a PowerShell or a Dos Console)

-**Features:**
+**Implemented Features:**

 - Authenticating with Epic's service
-- Listing and managing your assets
+- Listing and getting data about assets

-**Planned:**
+  - all the metadata used before by legendary: name, title, id, description, ue versions...
+  - add extras data grabbed from the marketplace page of an asset : price, review, asset purchased or not...
+- Using a cache to avoid getting and grabbing the data using API calls and web scrapping each time the app is run.
+The delay of cache conservation can be set in the configuration file
+- Filtering the assets by category before their listing (via the -c | --category command line option)
+- Saving the resulting list in a csv or a json file (via the -o | --output command line option)
+- Saving the metadata and the extras data in individual json files (one for each asset) in sub-folders of the config folder
+- Persisting user data for each asset (see the `Result files` section below)

+**Planned Features:**

+- Managing the assets data:
+- Adding (and saving) comments, personal note... on each asset
 - Simple GUI for managing assets (WIP)
 - Install and download assets into Unreal VaultCache or projects folders

 **Special thanks:**

-This code is mainly a lighter version of the [Legendary](https://github.com/derrod/legendary) tool code base, with some addition regarding the management of the unreal engine marketplace assets.
+This code is mainly a lighter version of the [Legendary](https://github.com/derrod/legendary) tool code base, with some addition regarding the listing and the management of unreal engine marketplace assets.
 Thanks to the Legendary team for the fantastic work on their tool.

 ## Requirements